Honors Music Program

 Number of weeks: 30

-The YM curriculum includes three weekly classes: Chamber Music, Theory and Ear Training, and Music History.
+The YM curriculum includes three weekly classes chosen from Chamber Music; Theory; Music History; Dalcroze and Ear Training; and Vocal Skills.
 Each year students showcase their achievements in two performances in the Honors Program Chamber Music Concerts.
 YM students also participate in Solo Performance Classes four times during the year.
 In addition, YM students perform solo repertoire for annual evaluation by a panel of Conservatory faculty.
 Students prepare two contrasting pieces and an etude under the direction of their private teacher.

 Additional opportunities include Conservatory-wide recitals, outreach concerts, master classes, and workshops presented by distinguished artists.